Rights and Responsibilities of Unmarried Parents

 Child Tax Credit

-In 2021, the law was changed to expand access to child tax credits.
-Parents who were previously unable to claim tax credits for their children due to the child’s age or their household income, now may be able to do so.
-The maximum amount a parent may receive in credit has also been increased.
+In 2021, the law was changed to temporarily expand access to child tax credits.
+Parents who were previously unable to claim tax credits for their children due to the child’s age or their household income, may now be able to do so.
+The maximum amount a parent may receive in credit was also increased.
+Tax law and credits remain unpredictable and can change based upon changes in federal laws.
 For more specific guidance on tax issues, parents should visit the IRS website (www.irs.gov) or consult with a tax professional.

 Chapter 5.
 Custody and Parenting Time